You’re cooking a turkey, and it’s just about done, but wait, is it done at 165° or 180°? We’ve got the answer for you!

 Why It’s Important to Cook Turkey Fully

-Some of the most common dangerous bacteria found in undercooked chicken is salmonella, which can bury all the way to the center of poultry meat.
+One of the most common dangerous bacteria found in undercooked chicken is salmonella, which can bury all the way to the center of poultry meat.
 This means that if you do not cook poultry all the way through to 165°F, salmonella could be hiding in the uncooked portion.

-Plus, let’s face it, the consistency of raw chicken is just not nice to eat.
+Plus, let’s face it, the consistency of raw turkey is just not nice to eat.
 Your family would probably much prefer to have a fully cooked turkey on the table during the holiday season.

 Related >> Can You Cook a Partially Frozen Turkey?